singuerinc/swedish-wotd/README.md

 # Swedish word of the day

 Another _"Word of the day website"_...
-I know.

 ## What

-A project to test/learn more about some technologies:
+A project to test/learn more about these technologies:

 - React (+Hooks)
 - Typescript